clarkwinkelmann/bugnplay-parser/README.md

 The `technologies` tags are obtained by scanning the *Technologies* and *Sources* tabs for keywords.
 It works for most keywords, but sometimes formatting issues (like extra-galactic non-breaking spaces or invisible UTF-8 characters) prevent them from being read correctly.
 The biggest issue is with people stating that they *don't* use a technology.
-As very few people fall under this case I decided not to do anything special to handle the case.
+As very few people fall under this case I decided not to do anything special to handle it.

 ## How to use